emrah-codes/ins2d2p/README.md

-Level set based incompressible two-phase Navier-Stokes solver
+Level set based incompressible two-phase Navier-Stokes solver using MATLAB Code is vectorized for speed.

 Numerics: * Colocated Cartesian mesh in a square domain
           * Projection method for velocity-pressure coupling